prof-rossetti/internet-technologies/projects/personal-website/project.md

 ### Phase 1: Planning

 First create a planning document which details the objective(s) of the website.
 What information should it convey?
 To whom?
 And why?

 Optionally include a copy of the planning document in your project repository, for example in a subdirectory called "planning".

-> NOTE: either upload a PDF copy of the document into the "planning" directory, or use a [markdown](https://guides.github.com/features/mastering-markdown/) document like "PLANNING.md" or "planning/README.md".

 ### Phase 2: Designing

 Then design the look and feel of the website by producing drawings or other illustrative representations.
 You may choose to use pencil and paper, whiteboard, digital design tools, etc. If your design documents don't start in digital format, take a picture or otherwise scan them into digital format.

-Optionally include all design documents in your project repository in a subdirectory called "design".
+Optionally include all design documents in your project repository, for example in a subdirectory called "design".

 ### Phase 3: Implementation